+In addition to monitoring radioactivity in fish and wildlife, population numbers of key species are determined, usually during the breeding season.
 Chinook salmon (Oncorhynchus tshawytscha) spawning in the Columbia River at Hanford has increased in recent years with a concomitant increase in winter nesting activity of bald eagles (Haliaeetus leucocephalus).
 An elk (Cervus elaphus) herd, established by immigration in 1972, is also increasing.
-Nesting Canada goose (Branta canadensis) and great blue heron (Ardea herodias), and various other animals, e.g., mule deer (Odocoileus hemionus) and coyotes (Canis latrans) are common.
-Measured exposure to penetrating radiation and calculated radiation doses to the public are well below applicable regulatory limits.
+Nesting Canada goose (Branta canadensis) and great blue heron (Ardea herodias), and various other animals, e.g., mule deer (Odocoileus hemionus) and coyote (Canis latrans) are common.